bghani/xcapi/README.md

 ## Usage (with examples)

-### Command Line (CLI)

 You need a Xeno-canto API key to use this package.
 Register at [xeno-canto.org](https://xeno-canto.org) and verify your email to get your key from your [account page](https://xeno-canto.org/account).

+The package can be used either as a CLI (Command Line Interface) for quick terminal-based commands, or as a Python API for programmatic access through the QueryBuilder, XenoCantoClient, and Downloader classes.

+### Command Line (CLI)

 Set your API key as an environment variable: